+Blindfolded Swingers

+The icebreaker included the sam-pling of red and white wines and

+Alice Edgell won first prize.
+Linda

-Each of the seven students is also a teacher to the rest of the class.
-As future meetings are held in members' homes, the host or hostess will act as moderator and teacher.
-It is the teacher's responsibility to encourage and motivate each student to offer his or her ideas and writing experiences for the benefit of the rest the class.
-Writing assignments for the next meeting will be Feast-related articles or stories.
-The topic will be individual and group objectives.
-Blind since birth Musician's outlook noteworthy By Gerry Russell LEXINGTON, Ky. - In an article about You, a five-piece band from the Lexington church named after Youth Opportunities United (YOU), that appeared in the Sept.
-23 WN.
-Harley Cannon was just mentioned as member of the all-male group.
-Y Harley is an unusual and exceptional Harley, 21, is different from the other four band members, though the teens and adults who listened and danced to the music of You at the Hampton, Va., and Mount Pocono, Pa., Feast sites this year failed to realize it.
-Harley, who plays keyboards and the trumpet, has been blind since When he and his twin brother Jeff were born in 1955, they were nearly three months premature, Harley weighing only 2 pounds 9 ounces and his brother three ounces more.
+Blind since birth

+Musician's outlook noteworthy

+By Gerry Russell LEXINGTON, Ky. - In an article about You, a five-piece band from the Lexington church named after Youth Opportunities United (YOU), that appeared in the Sept.
+23 WN, Harley Cannon was just mentioned as a member of the all-male group.
+Yet Harley is an unusual and exceptional

+Harley, 21, is different from the other four band members, though the teens and adults who listened and danced to the music of You at the Hampton, Va., and Mount Pocono, Pa., Feast sites this year failed to

+realize it.

+Harley, who plays keyboards and the trumpet, has been blind since

+When he and his twin brother Jeff were born in 1955, they were nearly three months premature, Harley weighing only 2 pounds 9 ounces and his brother three ounces more.
 So they were quickly placed in an oxygen tent, into which too much oxygen was being pumped.
-This resulted in damage to the retina of their eyes, leaving Harley, who was nearest the oxygen intake, blind for life and his brother with restricted vision.
-Yet Harley considers his blindness more of a nuisance than a handicap, something that bothers him mainly because he can't drive a car.
-And what Harley has accomplished bears record of that outlook He was born in Prince George
+This resulted in damage to the retina of their eyes, leaving Harley, who was nearest the oxygen intake, blind for life and his brother with restricted vision

+Yet Harley considers his blindness more of a nuisance than a handicap something that bothers him mainly because he can't drive a car.

+And what Harley has accomplished

+bears record of that outlook.

+He was born in Prince George